AdRoll/hologram/README.md

     2 blocks
     osx package has been built
 ```

 To access the full development environment, with all the needed dependencies and cross-compiling support just do:
 ```
     $ ./hologram.sh console
 ```
+Please note that you'll probably need to update the `config/{agent,server}.json` files included for your particular deployment.
+If you edit these, they will be included in the compiled packages.
+You may distribute the files in any other way you may wish, but note that they must be in this format, at `/etc/hologram/agent.json` and `/etc/hologram/server.json` respectively.

 ### Deployment
 1. Launch an EC2 instance with an instance profile with permissions detailed in `permissions.json`.